shredthaGNAR/list-of-my-starred-repos/README.md

 * [alfredapp/shortcuts-workflow](https://github.com/alfredapp/shortcuts-workflow): Run installed macOS shortcuts
 * [crittermike/shortkeys](https://github.com/crittermike/shortkeys): A browser extension for custom keyboard shortcuts
 * [kuldeepghodasara/Show-Payment-icons-to-Shopify-Dynamically](https://github.com/kuldeepghodasara/Show-Payment-icons-to-Shopify-Dynamically): Script to Show Payment icons to Shopify Dynamically [add it to footer.liquid]
+* [igorlogius/show-qrcode](https://github.com/igorlogius/show-qrcode): Displays the active url (or any selected link or text) as a qrcode for easy sharing between devices with a qrcode scanner like mobile/smart phones and tablets.
+Also allows saving and copying to the clipboard pasting in other programms.
 * [shredthaGNAR/shredthagnar.github.io](https://github.com/shredthaGNAR/shredthagnar.github.io): ✨ Build a beautiful and simple website in literally minutes.
 Demo at https://beautifuljekyll.com
 * [garywill/sidebar-switch](https://github.com/garywill/sidebar-switch): Switch for Firefox's native sidebar.
 A slim vertical button on left of main content.
 Replace the legacy addon All in One Sidebar.
 You can open sidebar by clicking edge of screen. (runs on ff115) 🪟
 * [SideStore/SideStore](https://github.com/SideStore/SideStore): SideStore is a fork of AltStore that doesn't require an AltServer.